CrossOmics/Lotus/docs/api/preprocessing_compat.rst

 Overview
 --------

-``lotus.pp`` is a direct wrapper around ``scanpy.pp``.
+``lotus.pp`` serves as a building block API that provides direct access to all scanpy preprocessing functions.
 All functions work exactly the same way as in scanpy, making Lotus fully compatible with scanpy preprocessing workflows.
+This module is used internally by ``lotus.workflows`` to implement high-level preprocessing functionality, and can also be used directly when you need fine-grained control or want to access advanced features not covered by the workflows module, such as batch correction and doublet detection.

 **Key Features:**

 The module provides complete scanpy.pp compatibility with the same function signatures and behavior.
 It can be used as a drop-in replacement for scanpy.pp, and all scanpy preprocessing functions are available.
+For standard preprocessing workflows, we recommend using ``lotus.workflows.preprocess()`` which provides a complete preprocessing pipeline with optimized defaults.
+For advanced features like batch correction and doublet detection, use the building blocks API directly.

 Compatibility
 -------------